g-gundam/TradingPipeline.jl/README.md

 ## What's going on?

+- A lot of this is Rocket.jl-related code that takes some of my other libraries and connects them together in a graph of async tasks.
 - Everything here is very tentative.
 - I've been feeling things out in the REPL, and I've finally gotten to the point where I may need to shift to Pluto notebooks.
 - I needed a way to load portions of my code into a notebook, and this package was created to facilitate that.